qguv/undercooked/README.md

-# gbsplash
+# undercooked

-A simple splash screen for the 1989 Nintendo Game Boy (DMG-01).
+A cooking game for the 1989 Nintendo Game Boy (DMG-01).
 Should run on later models, too.

 ## building